 Start with an acorn and grow it gradually into a tree.
 Try a one-mile walk with a view to walking coast to coast.
 Swim in a lake as preparation for the Great North Swim.
 Go on a Forest Ranger Adventure before heading into the wild.
 Plant lots of little seeds and see which flourish and bloom.

 If your sense of adventure is beyond a quick spring clean, get help.
 Enlist experts to speed up your learning.
 A Forest Therapy Guide can take you Forest Bathing at Thorpe Forest or Blackwood Forest.
-Or learn the skills of archery, or clay, crossbow or air rifle shooting at Sherwood Forest.
+Learn the skills of archery on an archery holiday, or crossbow or enjoy air rifle shooting at Sherwood Forest.

 If it’s clear you will never use the canoe in the shed, sell it and buy a bike.
 Swap your ice skates for a wetsuit.
 Sell redundant gear and reinvest the money.